oisdk/site/drafts/countdown.markdown

 586
 ```

+There are some optimizations going on here, taken mainly from @bird_countdown:_2005:

+1. We filter out illegal operations, as described originally.
+2. We filter out any expressions that have the same value.

 ## Testing the Implementation

 So we've followed the paper, written the code: time to test.
 The specification of the function is relatively simple: calculate all applications of the commutative operator to some input, *without* recalculating subtrees.